ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/system-requirements.md

 ### Operating System combatability matrix

-Please refer to the below combatability matrix before installing threat monitroing onto a server to understand which Threat Monitoring modules may be installed.
-Any operating systems not mentioned below are not supported.
+Please refer to the below combatability matrix before installing threat monitroing onto a server to understand which Threat Monitoring modules may be installed onto a target server.

 Threat Monitoring Core is required, any other modules are optional, but highly reccomended for full protection.